 Found directly between the ocean and the main square of San Miguel, Palmeras has the most enviable location in Cozumel, so it doesn’t even need to try.
-Customers are going to flock here, regardless.
+Customers are going to flock here regardless.
 So, it was a happy surprise to discover that they do indeed try.
-Come for breakfast, order a plate of chilaquiles or enchiladas, and try to leave unsatisfied.
-And yes, you read that right: in Mexico, enchiladas are for breakfast.
+Tourists and locals alike come for breakfast to order chilaquiles and enchiladas.
+Yes, you read that right: in Mexico, enchiladas are for breakfast.
 Chilaquiles, I don’t even want to get into.

 Okay fine.
-Chilaquiles are basically nachos: tortilla chips covered with a rich red or green sauce, smothered in shredded chicken, cream and cheese, and served for breakfast!
-They’re called chilaquiles because, nachos for breakfast?
-That’s a little heavy.
-But these are chilaquiles so, no problem, breakfast is served.
+Chilaquiles are basically nachos: tortilla chips covered with a rich red or green sauce, smothered in shredded chicken, cream and cheese.
+And served for breakfast!
+I’m guessing that they’re called chilaquiles because, nachos for breakfast?
+That would be crazy.
+But these are chilaquiles, so dig right in, breakfast is served.

-A hip, downtown diner serving delicious food at unbelievable prices, dependably crowded with locals… who wouldn’t enjoy a place like La Cozumeleña?
-You’d have to be miserable not to immediately love this joint.
+A hip, downtown diner serving delicious food at unbelievable prices, dependably crowded with locals… You’d have to be miserable not to immediately love a joint like La Coumeleña.
 We had heard that it has the best huevos motuleños in the entire peninsula.
 That’s quite a claim, but after devouring my entire plate in about three minutes, I’d be happy to hand them the title.

-It bears noting that we were invited for meals at all of these restaurants.
+It bears noting that we were invited to dine at all of these restaurants.
 We were under no obligation to write positively about them, and only chose our favorites to include in this list.
 Luckily, almost every place we visited was great.
-We hit so many excellent spots, that we easily have enough material for a second article full of dining recommendations.
-Which will be coming soon.
+In fact, there were more than enough for a second full list of recommendations.